-- The tax laws changed – The Tax Cuts and Jobs Act changed our tax law system in some major ways.
+- The tax laws changed – In 2018, the Tax Cuts and Jobs Act changed our tax law system in some major ways.
 The Child Tax Credit and Standard Deduction increased, but a lot of other tax breaks were eliminated.
-The income tax rates and brackets have been revamped as well.
+The income tax rates and brackets were revamped as well.
 All of these could affect how much you owe or will receive as a refund.
 Learn more about the current tax law changes here.

 How can I adjust my withholdings?

 Adjusting your withholdings for these life events is simple.